 Your skin is the largest organ in your body.

 The skin is the body’s largest and heaviest organ.
 An organ is identified as a group of cells in an organism that collaborates to perform a specific function.
 It’s plain to see how our skin is constantly working for us.
 As a result, we must take good care of it.
 Exfoliating dead cells is a part of the process.

 The skin serves more purposes than you might have realised.
-It hides our bodies from the outside world (aside from the obvious organs, bones, and so on).
+First, it hides our bodies from the outside world (aside from the obvious organs, bones, and so on).
 It’s watertight!
 It is still evolving and regenerating.
-It controls our internal temperature and is a huge communication system with millions of nerve endings that tell our brain about external stimuli, what is healthy, and, more importantly, what is not.
+Fourth, it controls our internal temperature and is a huge communication system with millions of nerve endings that tell our brain about external stimuli, what is healthy, and, more importantly, what is not.

 How Much Do We Shed Skin and Where Does It Go?

 So don’t get too freaked out.
 Every hour, between 30,000 and 40,000 skin cells fall off your body.
 Every single hour!
 Isn’t that incredible?
 Over 24 hours, you lose nearly a million skin cells.
 And this isn’t due to any special efforts.
 That is just from walking around!
 Oh, no!
 Hence I am OCD about washing my sheets regularly – I spend over eight hours laying on those sheets, pillows.

 The dust accumulated on your tables, chairs, TV, windowsills, and other items are mostly dead human skin cells.
 Basically, your house is packed with relics of yourself.
 Over a year, you can lose more than 8 pounds of dead skin.
 It weighs eight pounds!
 It’s pretty awesome, apart from being gross and a never-ending dusting chore!